simphotonics/exception_templates/README.md

-The library [`exception_templates`][exception_templates] provides parameterized classes that allow throwing and catching exceptions characterized by their type argument.
+The library [`exception_templates`][exception_templates] provides parameterized classes that allow throwing and catching exceptions characterized by their **type argument**.

-Using parameterized exceptions eliminates the need to define library or class specific exceptions and enables filtering exceptions based on their type argument.
+Using parameterized exceptions eliminates the need to define library or class specific exceptions and enables filtering caught exceptions based on their type argument.

 To highlight the exception **context** use:
 * [`ExceptionOf<T>`][ExceptionOf<T>] and